c99fnd/flickr-search/README.md

 A simple application that searches flickr for images that has a speficied tag.
 The purpose of the project is to learn Retrofit and Realm (database).

-Todo: Add a fullscreen action layer and browsing ability to the fullscreen view.
+Todo: Add fullscreen action layer and browsing ability to the fullscreen view.

+Branch: Testing som Rx stuff.